tom-wilmott/SQL-Project/README.md

 - **SQL:** The foundation of my analysis, allowing me to query the database and unearth critical insights.
 - **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.
-- **Visual Studio Code:** My go-to for database management and executing SQL queries.
+- **Visual Studio Code:** My go to for database management and executing SQL queries.
 - **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis
 Each query for this project aimed at investigating specific aspects of the data analyst job market.
 Here’s how I approached each question:

 ### 1. Top Paying Data Analyst Jobs
-To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote and UK based jobs.
+To identify the highest paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote and UK based jobs.
 This query highlights the high paying opportunities in the field.

 ```sql
 SELECT